AntiD2ta/Town-Evolution/README.md

 To see a description of all possible params execute `python simulation.py -h`

 To see a summary of the events occured in every turn, execute the project with the `-s` flag.
-This summary includes groups of people by sex and range of ages, number of women pregnats and number of people alive.
+This summary includes groups of people by sex and range of ages, number of women pregnat and number of people alive.

 ## Autores ✒️